m5stack/m5-docs/docs/en/core/fire.md

 ## Description

+**M5Stack FIRE Kit** is a upgrade from the Gray kits,except the 9-Axis IMU sensor.
+It provides more hardware resources : 16M Flash + 4M PSRAM , enhanced Base (M5GO Base and M5GO CHG Base), larger battery, etc.

+With a IMU posture sensor, you can include posture detection in your work : accelerated speed, angulation, and trajectory deection.
+You can make relative products like sports data collector, 3D remote gesture controller and more.

 **FIRE** is M5 Core device.
 Its modular, stackable, scalable, and portable device is powered with an ESP-32 core,  which makes it open source, low cost, full-function, and easy for developers to handle new product development on all stages include circuit design, PCB design, software, mold design and production.

-With a IMU posture sensor, you can include posture detection in your work : accelerated speed, angulation, and trajectory deection.
-You can make relative products like sports data collector, 3D remote gesture controller and more.

 <img src="assets/img/product_pics/base/m5go_charger_10.png" width="50%" height="50%"><img src="assets/img/product_pics/base/m5go_charger_09.png" width="50%" height="50%">